 The apostle Paul is reiterating what Jesus told His disciples about passing judgment on someone else.
 First, you need to realize that for in the same way you judge others, you will also be judged—and with the same measure you use, it will be measured against you too (Matt.
 7:2).
 Therefore, to avoid hypocrisy, first take the log out of your own eye so you can see well enough to take the speck from another believer’s eye.

 As believers, it’s vital to grow in our Christian walk so that we are able to help others who are entangled by sin.
 This doesn’t mean we will reach perfection or entire sanctification, but there should be a level of maturity to aim for.
 Otherwise, how are we able to give sound counsel and advice?
-Proverbs 11:14 states, “Where there is no guidance, a people falls, but in an abundance of counselors there is safety.”
+Proverbs 11:14 states, “Where there is no guidance, a people fall, but in an abundance of counselors there is safety.”
 For these reasons, let’s strive to cultivate the fruit of the spirit (Gal.
 5:22) in our own lives so we can be effective in equipping the saints for the work of the ministry.

 Read Romans 2:3-4